PhilippImhof/FromSamToGarm/README.md

 4. Click "Import Data".
 The script will prepare the data in metric units, so you will have to set "Length Units" and "Weight Units" accordingly, even if you normally use British or American units.
 Garmin Connect will convert the data for you.
 5. Click "Continue" and wait for the magic to happen.

+Note: You can import your data several times.
+In this case, existing values will be overwritten.

 ## Importing general activity data